 Fellow Stagg Gooseneck Kettle Review (EKG)

-If you’re on this page, the chances are that you’re after an aesthetically-pleasing kettle with barista-worthy features.
-Sounds like you?
+If you’re on this page, the chances are that you’re after an sexy pour over kettle kettle with barista-worthy features.

 Maybe you’ve used a variable temperature electric kettle before, maybe not.
 But we guarantee that you’ve not seen anything like this Fellow Stagg EKG kettle.
 Keep reading our review to discover if this is what you’ve been looking for.